Brain shape is associated with your personality, study suggests

 In the study, an imaging dataset of over 500 participants was released by the Human Connectome Project in an effort to highlight neural pathways synonymous with brain function.

-“Evolution has shaped our brain anatomy in a way that maximizes its area and folding by reducing thickness of the cortex,” said Luca Passamonti, a lead researcher.
+“Evolution has shaped our brain anatomy in a way that maximizes its area and folding by reducing thickness of the cortex,” said Luca Passamonti, one of the lead researchers.

 “It’s like stretching and folding a rubber sheet — this increases the surface area, but at the same time the sheet itself becomes thinner.
 We refer to this as the ‘cortical stretching hypothesis.”

 Passamonti concluded by stating: “Understanding the ‘healthy’ brain and more specifically how variability across personality traits relate to brain structural measures as thickness, area, and folding may help us to develop a better model to understand and consequently treat the diseased brain.”